fillip-pro/vor/README.md

 # Vör

 It's dark.
 You find yourself soaked, and laying in soiled dirt.
 The air around you is musty, and something is obscuring the view of the stars above.
-It's cold, and there's an drip echoing somewhere in the distance.
+It's cold, and there's a drip echoing somewhere in the distance.
 It's a cave.
 The cold draft of damp air is brushing your back, finding its way under your wet coat, to chill you to the bone.